phplogger/phplogger/README.md

 ## Logs Delivery

-Each PHP Logger object contains a buffer which collects all of the logs into memory.
+Each $logger object contains a buffer which collects all of the logs into memory.
 When the buffer size is exceeded or the PHP script execution ends, the data gets transferred to the server.
-If the data transfer fails, the logs are completely discarded.
+In case the data transfer fails - the buffer is discarded.
-There are additional mechanisms that prevent logs from being send to a faulty server, which protects the application from performance degradation.
+There are additional mechanisms that prevent logs from being send to a faulty server.
+They protect the PHP application from performance degradation.

 ## Support